t4qjXH8N/ioBroker.google-sharedlocations/README.md

 In this case check the google account of the user that is used by the google-sharedlocations adapter.
 Log in with a browser and check if google blocked some logins.
 Click on a blocked login and confirm to google that this was you.
 Additionally check that two factor authentification is turned off.

 ## Changelog
+#### 1.5.0 (16-Sep-2018)
+- added GPS position accuracy
+- adapter should be more robust against datagram changes

 #### 1.4.1 (16-Sep-2018)
 - fixed places adapter support
 - fixed translation issue with polling